Empire of Light: Plot

 Weeks later, back at the theatre, Donald has been replaced and Stephen begins training with Norman, the cinema's projectionist.
 He runs into Ruby at the cinema, and they start dating again.
 Hilary is released from the hospital and returns to work.
 Stephen advises her to see a movie at the cinema, something she has never done.
-During her welcome-back party, a skinhead crowd marches past the theatre.
+During her welcome-back party, a skinhead crowd looking for trouble marches past the theatre.
 When they see Stephen, they break in and assault him.
 Hilary accompanies him to the hospital, where she meets Stephen's mother.
 As Stephen recovers, Hilary initially stays away.
 Norman confides in her that he has a son he has not seen in many years because he abandoned his family and advises her not to run away.
 She visits Stephen in the hospital.
 His mother tells Hilary that she makes Stephen happy.
 An overjoyed Hilary rushes back to the theatre and has requests Norman to play any movie for her; Norman picks Being There.

 Stephen returns to the cinema but informs Hilary that, following her advice, he has decided to return to college and will be leaving town.
 Stephen remembers his times with Hilary at a going-away dinner with Ruby and his mother.
 The two meet in a park, where Hilary gives him a book and finally bids him goodbye.
 As Stephen leaves on the train, he reads from the book High Windows by Philip Larkin.